That would be Jody at Infinite Health.

 . . .
 God can teach us much through our daily interactions with other people IF – and that’s a big if – we take the time to listen, consider, learn and obey.”

 Both my kids are in school these days.
 FavoriteSon is in 8th grade and PinkGirl is in 2nd grade.
 But it wasn’t that long ago that PinkGirl was with me nearly 24/7.
 I remember.
 I remember how isolating it could be.
 How overwhelming it could get.
 Thanks to my journal, I remember quite a bit.
 I remember asking myself, “Did I take a shower today?” or maybe even, “Did I take a shower yesterday?”
 I remember how difficult and overwhelming it was to accomplish even the slightest task.
 The fragmentation was debilitating.
 I remember.
 My house wasn’t fit for visitors, much less inhabitants.
 My freakish organizational plans often remained just that – plans.
 When you are so completely responsible for another person (or persons) to the point of bathing and feeding and carrying them everywhere . . . it was a totally different life.
-(Sometimes resulting in what you see HERE from minute 7 through 8)
+(Sometimes resulting in what you see here:

 Now, I drop the kids off at school and have at least 6 hours a day to throw at all I want and need to accomplish.
 Now that my daily life isn’t reactionary (reacting to what my children do), my focus is to make sure I’m spending this newly granted time and energy on the stuff I believe is important.
 Stuff that supports my personal, spiritual, family and professional goals.
 I guess my biggest goal is to figure out what I believe is important.